sombersomni/encage/README.md

 You should also be aware that any defaults that exist in your Encage Object will be transfered to your instance, so make sure to use well defined default values.

 ### Initializing Instances
 The init property allows you to control the flow of how your instance is initialized.
 You have access to the public,private, protected and static variables during this process.
+You are also given acesss to your intance using **_this.instance_**!
+(Only available in init methods).
 ```js
  const BankAccount = {
     init: {